fedbiomed/fedbiomed/docs/user-guide/nodes/configuring-nodes.md

 ### Configuration file: config.ini

-A configuration file is an `ini` file that is located in the `${FEDBIOMED_DIR}/etc` directory.
+A configuration file is an `ini` file that is located in the component directory.
 Each configuration file is unique to one node.

 The configuration file is structured following the sections below: